statelyai/xstate-tools/apps/extension/client/README.md

 1. [Install via the Visual Studio Code Marketplace →](https://marketplace.visualstudio.com/items?itemName=statelyai.stately-vscode)
 2. Once installed, you can run `XState: Open Visual Editor` from the command palette to open any machine at your cursor's location.
-3. If you have code lens enabled, you'll also see 'Open Visual Editor' floating above each `createMachine` call.
+3. If you have code lens enabled (this can be enabled using [`editor.codeLens`](https://code.visualstudio.com/docs/getstarted/settings#_default-settings) setting), you'll also see 'Open Visual Editor' floating above each `createMachine` call.

 ## Features